 Back in 1883, the Grand Imperial Hotel was considered the largest standing structure south of Denver.
 Known long ago as Thomson Block, it served as the pinnacle of luxury in the area.

 The building was commissioned by New Yorker W. S. Thomson who worked as a perfume importer and mill owner.
-After ten months in construction, the massive granite structure was completed.
+After ten months of construction, the massive granite structure was completed.
 It served as the town and county seat, providing office space to its local officials.
 Then, the hotel was once again bought and renamed the Imperial Hotel.

 After restoration and changing management once again in 1951, it was reopened as The Grand Imperial Hotel.
-However, after standing more than 130 years, the hotel badly needed preservation and restoration.
-That’s when the Harper family who owned the Durango & Silverton Narrow Gauge Railroad stepped in and brought back the charm and elegance.
+However, after standing for more than 130 years, the hotel required preservation and restoration.
+That’s when the Harper family, who owned the Durango & Silverton Narrow Gauge Railroad, stepped in and brought back its charm and elegance.

-Address: 1219 Greene St, Silverton
+Address: 1219 Greene St, Silverton, CO 81433